paytonshafer/Online-Chat-Room-App/README.md

 4. Start chatting with other users by typing messages in the input field and pressing enter.

+Note: The server logs all events and errors.
+Once running check the 'app.log' file for all the logs on your most recent run.

 ### Commands
 - Use `/help` to display a list of available commands and their descriptions.
 - Use `/users` to list all connected users in the chat room.